Breaking Barriers: The Importance of Loving One Another

 Understanding Colorism and Bias

-Colorism is a form of discrimination where people are treated differently based on the shade of their skin, often favoring lighter skin tones over darker ones.
-It exists within many communities and cultures worldwide.
-Unlike racism, which is discrimination based on race, colorism happens within racial or ethnic groups and can be just as damaging.
+Colorism is a form of discrimination where people are treated differently based on the shade of their skin.
+Often, lighter skin tones are favored over darker ones.
+This issue exists within many communities and cultures worldwide.
+Unlike racism, which is discrimination based on race, colorism occurs within racial or ethnic groups.
+It can be just as damaging.

 Why Loving One Another Matters